peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Array or object prop

-Using an `array` or `object` prop to compose child elements offers very little flexibility because the component controls how the children are rendered.
-This approach is suitable for component libraries that prioritize consistency over flexibility.
+Using an `array` or `object` prop to compose child elements is the least flexible option because the component controls what type of child is rendered and its props.
+This approach is suitable for component libraries that prioritize consistency over flexibility because the component controls all aspect of rendering.

 Here the component is saying “Just give me the data — I'll take care of rendering the children".